Songsong97/StrangeKnowledge/OperatingSystem.md

 ```

 <a name="Chapter2"></a>
-## Using pipe to communicate
+## Inter-process communication
+Some mechanism of inter-process communication will be briefly introduced here.
+1. signal(in the previous chapter)
+2. pipe
+3. socket

+<a name="Chapter2.1"></a>
+### Communicate between processes using pipe

 In unix like systems, a pipe or pipeline is a mechanism for inter-process communication using FIFO message passing.

-<a name="Chapter2.1"></a>
-### Communicate between processes
 ```cpp
 #include <unistd.h>
 #include <sys/types.h>